• Home

 To further feed off the intense feel good vibes in Irish men's rugby at the minute, we have had a go at selecting a 23 of yet to make their full Ireland debuts.

-While most of the squad have little chance of making the World Cup or even debuting before then, the talent of this team shows off the rude health of the current depth chart.
+While most of the squad have little chance of making debuting this summer, the talent of this team shows off the rude health of the current depth chart.

 Irish Rugby Uncapped 23